AlexGidman/Concurrent-Futures-Performance-Test/README.md

 # Concurrent Futures Performance Test

-- Initally tests the speed for writing to a text file using a for loop vs using concurrent.futures: I/O Bound functions.
+Tests a linear processing approach using a for loop vs using a multithreaded approach with the concurrent.futures module in Python.

-- It then adds a 'sleep' function to simulate CPU Bound functions.
+## Tests:

+• I/O Bound functions: opens file, writes to file, closes file.

+• CPU Bound functions: simulated CPU tasks using sleep function

 ## Conclusion:

-• In the case of file I/O a for loop seems faster
-• In the case of CPU Bound tasks, concurrent futures is much faster
+Multithreading using concurrent futures is faster that linear approaches to processing.
+However, asynchronous processing can cause its own problems, and there may still be a bottleneck on efficiency if synchronous tasks are dependent on completion of all asynchronous tasks.